scala-steward-org/scala-steward-action/README.md

 ### GPG

-If you want commits created by Scala Steward to be automatically signed with a GPG key, follow thess steps:
+If you want commits created by Scala Steward to be automatically signed with a GPG key, follow these steps:

 1. Generate a new GPG key following [Github's own tutorial](https://help.github.com/en/github/authenticating-to-github/generating-a-new-gpg-key).
 2. Add your new GPG key to your [user's Github account](https://github.com/settings/keys) following [Github's own tutorial](https://help.github.com/en/github/authenticating-to-github/adding-a-new-gpg-key-to-your-github-account).